SECURITY AWARENESS TRAINING

-- Embedded link that does not match the URL or website address it allegedly represents.
+- An embedded link that does not match the URL or website address it allegedly represents.

-If you receive an email that you believe may be phishing or spam, do not reply, click on a link, or open any attachments.
+If you receive an email you believe may be phishing, do not send a reply, click on a link, or open any attachments.
 Forward the email to ReportSpamemail@example.com and ITS will investigate.
 If you believe you may have fallen victim to a phishing email, change your NinerNET password and contact the ITS Service Desk.

 REPORT A SECURITY INCIDENT

-Any event that could lead to someone gaining unintentional, unlawful, or unauthorized access to university information or resources is a security risk and must be reported immediately.
+A security incident is any event that could lead to someone gaining unintentional, unlawful, or unauthorized access to university information or resources and must be reported immediately.
 Examples of a security incident include:

-To report an actual or potential security incident, send email to SecurityIncidentfirstname.lastname@example.org.
+To report a security incident, send an email to SecurityIncidentfirstname.lastname@example.org.